Sam Yoon: Ordinances and policies

-In 2007, Yoon introduced a resolution which would have ordered a study relate to a housing project in the city that was in peril of losing federal funding.
+In 2007, Yoon introduced a resolution which would have ordered a study related to a housing project in the city that was in peril of losing federal funding.
 In 2008, co-sponsored a resolution to order a review of the city's dog ownership laws.
 That same year, Yoon championed plans to study the use of snow-melting machines and "illuminated sidewalks”.

 In his first term, Yoon was praised for his efforts to secure $5 million in funding for programs to prevent youth violence.
 As a result of Yoon's efforts, hundreds of students rallied in the City Council Chambers during the 2006 budget hearing in support of the funding increases.
 When the measure was rejected and the students were expelled from the Chambers, Yoon voted against the budget.
 He also voted in favor of a salary increase for government employees, which he said would make positions more desirable for qualified candidates.
 The increase, which passed, included raising City Councilors' salaries from $75,000 to $87,500.
 Critics alleged that he did not regularly attend Wednesday Council meetings.

 Yoon supported resolutions aiming to aid homeowners with energy bills and foreclosure avoidance.

 Yoon took up the issue of government transparency on the Boston City Council.
 He requested the City Council minutes utilize "plain English" in order to make their contents more understandable to the general public.
 He requested for the city government's website to list the phone numbers for city commissions.
 He also called for the website to list as the names, duties, and length of term of the members of city commissions and boards.

 Yoon successfully advocated against the removal of security guards at elderly housing complexes in Boston.